Practical 1: Getting Started

 5. echo $pwd (PC) or pwd (Mac) – this should show you the ‘full path’ to your new CASA directory (e.g. /Users/<your username>/Documents/CASA or something like that).

-Leave the Terminal or PowerShell window open!
+Leave the Terminal window open!
 You will need it in a moment.

-During the ‘install festival’ you should have installed Docker and, time permitting, ‘pulled’ the image appropriate to your system.
+During the ‘install festival/social’ you should have installed Podman and, time permitting, ‘pulled’ the image appropriate to your system.
 If you haven’t, then you should do so as a priority now.

-By default, the best way to start Docker is from the Terminal or Power Shell.
+By default, the best way to start the sds2025 virtual machine (also called a ‘container’) is from the Terminal or Power Shell.

 Using the same Power Shell copy and paste the following all on one line: